/terms/hallucination-grounding · 5 min read · intermediate

 - Does stronger grounding hurt AI answer fluency?

 - Slightly, sometimes.
 Heavily grounded responses can feel choppier because they are stitched from multiple source quotes rather than flowing prose.
-Modern engines balance grounding and fluency through post-processing; the best (Perplexity Pro, Claude 4) achieve both.
+Modern engines balance grounding and fluency through post-processing; the best (Perplexity Pro, the Claude 4 family) achieve both.

 - Is hallucination grounding the same as fact-checking?